thephpleague/url/4.0/uri/scheme-registration.md

 # Scheme registration system

-Ouf of the box the library supports the following schemes:

-- ftp,
-- http, https
-- ws, wss
+An URI is always associated to a scheme and optionnally to a port.
+To enable validating an URI a scheme registration system is used by the `League\Uri\Uri` object.

-But sometimes you may want to extend, restrict or change the supported schemes used by the library.
-To do so the library uses a scheme registration system to help you manage the allowed schemes.
+This system enables you to extend, restrict or change the supported schemes used by the object.
 The system is controlled through the use of the `League\Uri\Scheme\Registry` class.
 Once instantiated, this immutable value object can help you:

 extend the registry scheme list.